Do you know how many tax allowances you are allowed?

-It roughly doubled the standard deduction, preventing millions of taxpayers from itemizing their deductions.
-It also eliminated personal exemptions which were one of the main factors determining tax allowances claimed.
+Most recently, one of the biggest changes to tax law happened a few years ago with The Tax Cuts and Jobs Act of 2017.
+It roughly doubled the standard deduction, “preventing” millions of taxpayers from itemizing their deductions.
+It also eliminated personal exemptions, which were one of the main factors determining tax allowances claimed.

 It can get confusing so today we’re going to try to clear it up for you!